 The practical application of permaculture design

-How to build a toolkit for adapting to change and for resilience for mental wellbeing.
+How to build a toolkit for building personal and community resilience

 Introduction to Permaculture